 It is important to monitor the MWF for contamination, and to have good work practices that help keep the fluids as free from contamination as possible.

 MWFs, in general, may contain any number and concentration of hazardous components.
-The risk of these chemicals varies with the manufacturing process, as well as changes such as refining, recycling, degradation, or using reclaimed chemicals, and potential reactions between components.
+The risk of exposure to these chemicals varies with the manufacturing process, as well as changes such as refining, recycling, degradation, or using reclaimed chemicals, and potential reactions between components.

 Good work practices include the following:

-PPE&C that may be required when working with metalworking machines and metalworking fluids include those that provide protection from:
+PPE that may be required when working with metalworking machines and metalworking fluids include those that provide protection from:

 For example, gloves, protective sleeves, aprons, eye protection (goggles and/or face shields with safety goggles), chemical-resistant clothing, and caps may be needed.
 However, in some situations, gloves may not be appropriate as they can get tangled in moving parts or workpieces.
 A thorough hazard assessment of the task must be done.